Royal Sydney Golf Club: Australian Open Championships

-Royal Sydney has also hosted one Women's Australian Open, in 2007, won by Karrie Webb.
+It has also hosted one Women's Australian Open, in 2007, won by Karrie Webb.

 Other Sports

 Snooker

 The Royal Sydney Golf Club maintains three Championship quality, full-size tables, which are some of the last remaining among Sydney's private clubs.
 The Club holds annual singles, doubles and handicap tournaments for snooker, along with a monthly "Lightning Snooker" competition, which takes place on the first Thursday of each month.
 The snooker room enjoys a strong patronage, with a dedicated Women's evening on Wednesdays and is a popular location following a round of golf or as a book-end to a dining reservation.

 Tennis

 Sir Norman Brookes, winner of three Grand Slams, was a member of Royal Sydney.

 Royal Sydney also possesses 18 tennis courts - 11 lawn courts and seven hard courts.

 The Club has hosted many tournaments (most recently the 2011 Davis Cup tie between Australia and Switzerland) and produced a number of internationally successful players including Sir Norman Brookes and Gerald Patterson.

 Although the starting date of tennis at Royal Sydney is unknown, historical records first indicate the existence of courts in 1905.
 The popularity of tennis grew and in 1913 another nine courts were laid.
 By 1920 there were twenty-five courts in play.

 In July 2003, Royal Sydney hosted a ladies Federation Cup tie.